Terms and conditions of the European Coast Guard Functions Training Network´s Exchange Programme

-ECGF Training Network (during the Pilot programme ECGFA NET II project) arranges the Call for Hosts and The Call for Exchangees.
+ECGF Training Network arranges the Call for Hosts and The Call for Exchangees.

 The role of the ECGF Training Portal Coordinator

 ECGF Training Portal will be used as a platform and the main technical tool to assist with the coordination.
-ECGFA NET II project will act as ECGF Exchange Coordinator in Pilot Programme.
+SASEMAR will act as ECGF Exchange Coordinator in the Programme.
 Tasks include: coordination of the call for Hosts and Exchangees, coordination of the matching and selection process, coordination of the preparation process and feedback process for each Exchangee and Host, management of the certification process and budget management.